 Disparity can also be seen among the educated and uneducated people among the respondents in the type of energy used.
 It was observed that most educated people used modern energy, while the less educated or uneducated used traditional energy.
 This implied that education is very important when it comes to the use of energy.
 This is similar to the findings by Adagunodo (2018), wherein he argued that the education level of households was an important variable in explaining energy consumption.
 It also conformed to the study of Omar and Hasamujzaman (2021).
 It was revealed from Table 1 that families with large dependents use more traditional energy.
 Most of the unemployed and self-employed respondents used traditional energy.
 Most of these people are in the poor or low-income group.
 Studies have also confirmed the association between income and traditional energy.
 This agrees with the result of Barnes and Samad (2012), which showed that most of the poor people were also energy poor in India.
-Lastly, it was also observed that most people living in rural areas use more traditional energy than those living in urban areas.
+Lastly, it was also observed that most people living in rural areas use more traditional energy in rural areas.
 This could be a result of the accessibility of traditional energy in rural areas.
-This could be a result of the accessibility of traditional energy in rural areas.
+This confirms the finding of Ashagidigbi et. al. (2020), which revealed that energy poverty is more prevalent in rural areas than urban areas.

-5.1.
 The Linear Regression